In the UK, the main types of broadband connection are ADSL, 4G and cable, also known as fibre-optic broadband.

 ADSL broadband runs through telephone cables, so the strength of the signal depends on the distance it has to travel and the quality of the cable.
 In a city these won’t be issues, but if you live in rural Scotland, rural Wales or rural England, you could find yourself miles away from an exchange and using older cables.
 In these kind of extreme cases, the signal is very weak.

-Check out the best ADSL broadband deals at uSwitch now.
+Check out our best ADSL broadband deals at uSwitch now.